 Bringing it all together

 Merchants Cove is a brilliant asymmetric euro game.
 Each character is its own delightful mini-game, that does not require you to understand what everyone else can do in order to have a chance to win.
 The early version of the rules need revision, but after it gets an editing pass they should be clear.
 The components are top notch, and with the exception of some of the art not quite feeling matched, and the alchemist being a bit “booby”.
+The solo mode is easy to manage and adds an incredible amount of depth to the game, and the solo scenarios add an amazing challenge.
 I think that Merchants Cove will likely be the best euro game of 2020.

 The game takes place in three days, why does it take me four to read that review?